 Q. What should I wear to Dance Class?
 What kind of shoes should I wear?

 A. Wear comfortable clothing - casual dress is fine.
-As for shoes, again, comfort is imperative.
-Smooth-soled shoes are best.
+As for shoes PLEASE BRING a clean pair of smooth-soled shoes to dance in.
+In the winter months, the shoes you wear into the dance hall will be wet and dirty, and thus not allowed on the clean dance floor.
 Please, NO sandals, clogs, backless or strapless shoes.
 For your safety, please wear shoes that stay securely on your feet.

 Q. Will I be behind if I miss a week of dance lessons?